A 25-year quest to bring “home” on loan the world-famous Key Marco Cat and other rare artifacts discovered on Marco Island.

 “The objects coming from the Penn Museum clearly demonstrate the remarkable preservation of the organic materials from Key Marco,” notes Meg Kassabaum, assistant curator for North America at the University of Pennsylvania’s Museum of Archaeology and Anthropology.
 “Usually these materials do not preserve on ancient sites, so the Key Marco materials show us what we’re missing from most other archaeological contexts.
 These particular artifacts are prime examples of the complex iconography used by pre-Columbian Floridians and probably had deep ritual significance to the people who created them.
 In particular, the paint that remains on the wooden objects serves as an important reminder of the level of detail and skill attained by pre-contact Native artists and gives just a hint of how beautiful these pieces would have been when they were made.
 The fact that they have survived so long is truly incredible and provides a nearly unique window into the past.”

 According to Collier County Commissioner Donna Fiala, “Bringing the Key Marco artifacts exhibition to Collier County and Southwest Florida is a major achievement.
-There is no doubt it will generate increased tourism and business for local hotels, restaurants and other area businesses, as well as provide an extraordinary educational experience for residents and visitors alike.
-The nearly two-and-a-half-year duration of the exhibition will create a heightened awareness of Southwest Florida’s early beginnings and will extend the positive impact on the area’s economy.”
+There is no doubt it will generate increased tourism and business for local hotels, restaurants and other area businesses, as well as provide an extraordinary educational experience for residents and visitors alike.”